AltimitWill/Altimit-Winget-Tool/README.md

 # Altimit Winget Tool
-A Winget Tool that will Remove Bloatware and Install Applications
+A Winget Tool that will Remove Bloatware and Install Applications for Windows 10/11

 To Use The Program Please Follow These Instructions: